wazo-platform/wazo-doc/source/contact_center/statistics/statistics.rst

 Counters
 --------

-* Total: Number of received calls
+* Received: Number of received calls
 * Answered: Calls answered by an agent
 * Abandoned: The caller hanged up while waiting for an answer
+* Dissuaded or Overflowed:
-* Close: Calls received when the queue was closed
+	Closed: Calls received when the queue was closed

-* No answer (NA): The call reached the ring timeout delay
+	No answer (NA): The call reached the ring timeout delay

-* Busy: The queue was already full when the call was received
+	Satured: The queue was already full when the call was received

-* Join empty (JE): There was no agent available when the call was received
+	Blocking (incoming): There was no agent available when the call was received

-* Leave empty (LE): There is no agent to take the call anymore
+	Blocking (passing): There is no agent to take the call anymore
 * Average waiting time (AWT): The average wait time of call that have waited
-* Home rated (HR): The ratio of answered calls over received calls
+* Answered rate (HR): The ratio of answered calls over received calls
 * Quality of service (QoS): Percentage of calls answered in less than x seconds over the number of answered calls, where x is defined in the configuration